Hypersegmented neutrophil

 Neutrophil hypersegmentation can be defined as the presence of neutrophils whose nuclei have six or more lobes or the presence of more than 3% of neutrophils with at least five nuclear lobes.
 This is a clinical laboratory finding.
 It is visualized by drawing blood from a patient and viewing the blood smeared on a slide under a microscope.
 Normal neutrophils are uniform in size, with an apparent diameter of about 13 μm in a film.
 When stained, neutrophils have a segmented nucleus and pink/orange cytoplasm under light microscope.
 The majority of neutrophils have three nuclear segments (lobes) connected by tapering chromatin strands.
 A small percentage have four lobes, and occasionally five lobes may be seen.
 Up to 8% of circulating neutrophils are unsegmented (‘band’ forms).

 The presence of hypersegmented neutrophils is an important diagnostic feature of megaloblastic anaemias.
-Hypersegmentation can also be seen in many other condition but with relatively less diagnostic significance.
+Hypersegmentation can also be seen in many other conditions, but with relatively less diagnostic significance.

-Hypersegmentation can sometimes be difficult to assert since interobserver variation is high and segmentation may vary with race.
-A 1996 study performed in the United States found that blacks have a greater neutrophil segmentation than whites.
+Hypersegmentation can sometimes be difficult to assert, as inter-rater reliability of lobe count is poor, and as expected levels of segmentation may vary with race.
+A 1996 study performed in the United States found that neutrophil segmentation was higher among people of black ancestry than other groups tested.